-Turn Classified Information into dollars
+Classified Information into dollars

-know thousands of readers who are likely to pay for what you may not even know you have.
 If you think about it, you must have something to sell or rent.
-A computer, hardware or software, electronic components, cellular phones, your expertise and knowledge or....
+A computer, hardware or software, electronic components, cellular phones, your expertise and knowledge or.....
 Think hard.

 Found money is a simple as a classified ad in Computing Now!, Electronics & Technology Today and Computers in Education.
 Call us today.
 We will tell you about our low cost... the results will speak for themselves.